 Much media coverage has focused on short-term interventions that local authorities are making to ensure streets are safe for pedestrians and cyclists.
 These are vital safety measures, but consideration should be given to temporary measures that have other benefits and can be made improved and made permanent in the future.
-Stevenage already has cycling and walking
+Stevenage already has cycling and walking infrastructure in place which can be positively utilised.
+In the context of Stevenage's station are, such measures include priority for active travel and improving conflict point safety, as well as increasing space allocated to pedestrians and people versus that allocated to private vehicles.

-The impact of COVID-19 on rail travel is still uncertain.
+The impact of COVID-19 on rail travel is uncertain.
 It seems likely that we will see less peak-time travel in the future, reducing the pressure on rush-hour services as more people work from home or stagger their working hours.
-Rail demand is starting to return to comparable levels as the economy and situation return to normal in the medium to long term, but potentially spread throughout the day.
+Rail demand is likely to return to comparable levels as the economy and situation return to normal in the medium to long term, but potentially spread throughout the day.